Kavithma-Thushal/Hello-Shoes-2nd-Sem-Final/README.md

 ✅Implementation of validation and exception handling for robust error management<br/>
 ✅Documentation and testing using Swagger UI and JUnit for maintaining code quality<br/>

-## 🔐 Usage

-1. Clone the repository `git clone https://github.com/Kavithma-Thushal/Hello-Shoes-2nd-Sem-Final.git`
-2. Install backend dependencies using the `pom.xml`
-3. Launch the application by opening the `index.html` file in your preferred web browser.

 ## 📸 Screenshots

 ### Home